Ligament Sprains & Treatment Options

 How Can Physiotherapy Help?

 Physiotherapy can assist with managing pain, swelling and bruising, and can assist with regaining any loss of range of motion and strength.
 Physiotherapy will help get you back to your regular activities as quickly and efficiently as possible!
-Our physiotherapists are happy to work with your family physician or other health care professionals to deliver an integrated approach to your rehabilitation.
+Our physiotherapists (Gena and Nicole) are happy to work with your family physician or other health care professionals to deliver an integrated approach to your rehabilitation.

 Maintaining an active lifestyle, including regular stretching and strengthening, will help to prevent ligament sprains.
 Managing your environment as best as possible, (keeping driveway clear, walking on dry surfaces) is another form of prevention.